d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ## Training

+Now we will explain
-Now, we will explain, step by step, how to train the SSD model for object detection.
+how to train the single shot multibox detection model for object detection.

-### Data Reading and Initialization
+### Reading the Dataset and Initializing the Model

+To begin with,
+let us read
-We read the banana detection dataset we created in the previous section.
+the banana detection dataset
+described in :numref:`sec_object-detection-dataset`.

 ```{.python .input}
 #@tab all